Tornadoes of 1997: June

 There were 193 tornadoes confirmed in the US in June.

 June 11

 A tornado outbreak struck the Texas Panhandle.
 While most of the tornadoes were weak, rated F0 and F1, a large F3 tornado injured 13 people as it passed between McLean and Shamrock.
 Several other weak tornadoes touched down across parts of Kansas, Colorado, Nebraska, and South Dakota.

+June 24 (Canada)

+An extremely weak F0 tornado touched down in Lantz, Nova Scotia, Canada.
+This tornado was the fifth confirmed tornado in Nova Scotia, causing no damage.

 July

 There were 188 tornadoes confirmed in the US in July.

 July 2

 A localized, but destructive tornado outbreak occurred in the built-up area of Detroit, Michigan.
-There were 13 tornadoes in total, three of which hit neighborhoods and downtown, striking northern Detroit between I-96 and Eight Mile Road, Hamtramck and Highland Park.
+There were 13 tornadoes in total, three of which hit neighborhoods and downtown, striking Detroit’s West Side between I-96 and Eight Mile Road, Hamtramck and Highland Park.
 The storms killed seven, caused local flooding, and destroyed houses.
 Five of the fatalities were recorded in Groose Pointe Farms due to straight-line winds of up to 100 mph that blew a gazebo full of people into Lake St. Clair.
 One tornado formed east of the Detroit River, causing damage in Essex County, Ontario near Windsor.
 Four tornadoes were rated F3.